markomlikota/markomlikota.github.io/index.markdown

 <br>
 ## Work in Progress

-<div class="tooltip"> <span style="color:#EABC7E; opacity: 0.900;"> Why Does a Dominant Currency Replace Another?,</span> with A. Mehl & I. van Robays (European Central Bank)
+<div class="tooltip"> <span style="color:#EABC7E; opacity: 0.900;"> How Does a Dominant Currency Replace Another?
+Evidence from European Trade,</span> with A. Mehl & I. van Robays (European Central Bank)
   <span class="tooltiptext">
   <strong>Abstract:</strong> <br />
-  This paper assesses why a dominant currency in international trade invoicing can be replaced with another by contrasting two hypotheses — a “trade shock” and an “exchange rate volatility shock” — stressed in recent theoretical models (Gopinath and Stein (2021) and Mukhin (2022)).
-We study the unique case of 13 European economies that saw marked increases in use of the euro at the expense of the US dollar for international trade invoicing.
-Our empirical analysis uses theory-consistent identification assumptions to identify the shocks in a panel vector autoregression, allowing for cross-country effects emphasized in theory.
-This setup allows us to exploit the cross-sectional dispersion in timing, speed and extent of the increase in euro-invoicing over time.
-Our estimates point to a preponderant role of inertia and to a stronger role of the “exchange rate volatility” shock relative to the “trade shock” in invoicing decision dynamics.
-Greater stability of both domestic and trading partners’ currencies vis-à-vis the euro explains about 3-13% of the increase in EUR invoicing across countries.
-This is consistent with predictions of models emphasizing the importance of changes to exchange rate pegs as necessary condition to break input-output linkages and complementarities in price setting that induce exporters to coordinate on the same incumbent invoicing currency.
+  We assess why a dominant currency in international trade invoicing can be replaced with another by contrasting two hypotheses stressed in recent theory: increased trade and reduced exchange rate volatility vis-à-vis the emergent dominant currency area.
+Our study focuses on 13 European economies that saw marked increases in the use of the euro at the expense of the US dollar for trade invoicing.
+We show how theory maps itself into a network which links together invoicing currency decisions across countries and develop a fitting Panel-Vector autoregression to jointly model invoicing, trade and exchange rate volatility dynamics across countries, while allowing for cross-country effects emphasized in theory.
+We identify for each country a “trade shock” and an “exchange rate volatility shock”, finding significant evidence in support of the increased trade hypothesis.
+Our estimates suggest that in countries where trade with the Euro Area increased, the latter explains almost 40% of the rise in euro invoicing from 1999 to 2019.
+In contrast, the impact of greater exchange rate stability against the euro is found to be insignificant.
+Importantly, a country’s invoicing decision is significantly influenced by those of other countries within the regional trade network.
+This effect operates mainly via bilateral trade linkages rather than strategic complementarities in export price setting, which point to the relevance of changes to input-output linkages in making or breaking dominant currencies.
   </span>
 </div>